New Student

 Advising

 Advisors help guide students in choosing classes based on academic goals.
-Once you have completed placement for classes and orientation, you are encouraged to meet with an advisor to get help with educational planning.
+Once you have completed placement for classes, you are highly encouraged to meet with an advisor to get help with educational planning.

 College transfer students will need to work with an Academic Advisor (mandatory after 45 credits).